 White reflects the sun and heat, so install white shades and/or curtains to help keep the heat of the day out.
 This is especially important on the south and west-facing sides of your home where the afternoon summer sun hits directly.

 6. Your landscaping makes a difference.

 What you plant around your home makes quite a bit of difference in terms of the temperatures inside the home.
-Trees strategically placed on the south and west sides of your home can keep it much cooler inside.
+As Bighorn Rentals explains, trees strategically placed on the south and west sides of your home can keep it much cooler inside.
 Landscaping in the form of rocks, cement or asphalt will actually soak up the sun’s rays and continue to radiate heat into your home long after the sun sets.